vingkan/noflyzone/_clues/character-supplier-president-paige-norton-ELHN.md

 ## Agenda

-- 6:50 PM: Listen to a welcome speech by Quinn Harper, the CEO of Broeing
+- <span data-relativeminutes="20">6:50 PM</span>: Listen to a welcome speech by Quinn Harper, the CEO of Broeing
-- 7:00 PM: Listen to the keynote speech by someone from Broeing
+- <span data-relativeminutes="30">7:00 PM</span>: Listen to the keynote speech by someone from Broeing
-- 8:00 PM: Watch the CEO of Broeing and the President of Icarus Airlines sign the deal
+- <span data-relativeminutes="90">8:00 PM</span>: Watch the CEO of Broeing and the President of Icarus Airlines sign the deal
-- 8:10 PM: Listen for a secret announcement from the CEO of Broeing
+- <span data-relativeminutes="100">8:10 PM</span>: Listen for a secret announcement from the CEO of Broeing